adhamu/itunes-song-search-replace/README.md

 Replace "feat." with "Featuring " [y/n] ?
 ```

-*Note:* If you don't want to be promoted for each result, add the `--noconfirm` flag.
+*Note:* If you don't want to be prompted for each result, add the `--noconfirm` flag.

 ## What Else
 By default, the first time you load your library, it will be cached using Pickle.
 Useful if you have a large library.
 To disable this, add the `--nocache` flag when you execute the script.